sehgal-vip/Personal-Blog-1.0/_posts/2025-12-28-backpack-problem-ai-cant-read-long-documents.md

 description: "The smartest language models in the world are running around with tiny backpacks, desperately trying to stuff encyclopedias into them.
 A new approach called Recursive Language Models doesn't give them bigger bags.
 It gives them a workshop, a filing system, and a team of assistants."
 ---

-# The Librarian Who Stopped Reading:Why the future of AI isn't bigger context windows.
+# Why the future of AI isn't bigger context windows.
 It's knowing when not to look.

 **Bottom line up front:** The smartest language models in the world are running around with tiny backpacks, desperately trying to stuff encyclopedias into them.
 A new approach called Recursive Language Models doesn't give them bigger bags.
 It gives them a workshop, a filing system, and a team of assistants.
 The results are stunning, and the implications for how we think about AI cognition are even more interesting.